 The research experience

-USC's CAVE2 is a powerful visualisation tool that can immerse its audience in a limitless range of visual and audio content.
+UniSC's CAVE2 is a powerful visualisation tool that can immerse its audience in a limitless range of visual and audio content.
 Both students and academic staff can access these facilities for their projects.

-USC researchers using immersive visualisation for teaching have found increasing levels of student engagement and enhanced learning outcomes.
+UniSC researchers using immersive visualisation for teaching have found increasing levels of student engagement and enhanced learning outcomes.
 It's not just about the exciting technology, researchers are finding that students are able to grasp difficult content and topics and engage with the learning materials in ways that deepen the learning experience.

 Explore some of the projects undertaking research in CAVE2 or come visit to see some of the visual artefacts first hand and discover how you too could enhance the learning outcomes for your students using immersive visualisation.

-Visualisation at USC
+Visualisation at UniSC

 Multiple courses utilise these facilities and artefacts to provide immersive and engaging visualisation experiences for students.
 Some projects partner across faculties to maximise use and applicability of visual artefacts.

 Visualise in 3-D and problem solve in 3-D